EcoFed: Efficient Communication for DNN Partitioning-based Federated Learning

+However, for \mytitle without using the Replay Buffer (indicated as \mytitle w/o buffer; when the buffer is used indicated as \mytitle w buffer), the device only computes the forward pass on $\bm{w}_C$, ($ \frac{1}{2} \vert \bm{w}_{C} \vert$).
+In addition, the communication overhead is reduced to $\vert D_k \vert \vert \bm{z}_k \vert$ where $\bm{z}_k$ is the compressed activation~\footnote{\di{ There is one exception - in the first round of training, devices need to download $\bm{w}_{C}$.
+Therefore, the communication cost for the first round is $\vert \bm{w}_{C} \vert + \vert D_k \vert \vert \bm{z}_k \vert$.}}.
+There are no computation or communication costs during training when using the buffer.

-In this section, we evaluate \ActionFed against four baselines using two sets of metrics.
-The test environment, the evaluation setup and the results obtained from the experimental studies are considered in this section.
-The results highlight that \ActionFed improves accuracy compared to state-of-the-art methods and reduce accuracy degradation caused by local loss-based DPFL.
-In addition, \ActionFed reduces the communication costs for a single training round under varying network bandwidths thereby accelerating training.
+In this section, we evaluate \mytitle against four baselines.
+The test environment, the evaluation setup and the results obtained from the experimental studies are considered.
+The results highlight that \mytitle improves accuracy compared to state-of-the-art methods and eliminates accuracy degradation caused by local error signals in local loss-based DPFL.
+In addition, \mytitle significantly reduces communication costs and accelerates training.